madeleinemcguinness/p8105_hw3_mcm2335/README.md

 Added RMD file and changed output to github_document and knit

 Imported all data necessary for questions 1-3 into R project

+tidied and visualized data for all subquestions of Questions 2 and 3 in the homework